Do you want to start Homeless Shelter business plan?

 - Rooming Service

-We will provide basic living and rest spaces for homeless individuals who are still on the journey to gain an education or a skill to get employed or are in the process of getting a job.
-The supplies will be obtained from businesses to whom we will provide interested candidates as employees.
+We will provide basic living and rest spaces for homeless individuals who are still gaining education or learning a skill to get employment.
+The supplies will be obtained from businesses as well as investors.

 - Meals

-We will also provide three meals a day for people who come in looking for a place to stay for a few days as well as folks who are committed to working with us to sustain themselves.
-The roomers will help in the preparation of at least one meal a day while they stay there.
+We will also provide three meals a day for people who come in looking for a place to stay for a few days.
+Meals will be provided to those as well who are committed to working with us to help in the preparation of at least one meal a day.

 - Employment Opportunities

 Rest&Peace will also provide employment opportunities to homeless folks.
-These opportunities will come from our investors and the companies who will invest to make the setup.
-However, these companies will be vetted by us first to ensure good working conditions.
+These opportunities will come from our investors and the companies who will invest in the setup for getting labor.
+However, these companies will be vetted by us to ensure good working conditions.

 We will also provide rental clothes and clean-up areas where people can come and make themselves presentable for interviews.